kubermatic/kubermatic/docs/proposals/user-management.md

 reconciliation loop that constantly watches for project's resources.
 The controller pattern guarantees that required `RBAC` are in place even in the event of failure, otherwise enforcing I want to "create a resource AND attach `RBAC`" semantic could be hard.

 Initially the component could maintain the hardcoded list of `Groups`.
-By convention the names of groups are `admin-projectIdentity`, `editor-projectIdentity` etc.
+By convention the names of groups are `admins-projectIdentity`, `editors-projectIdentity` etc.
-The names of `Role` and `RoleBindings` are `resourceKind-groupName-role-projectIdentity` and `resourceKind-groupName-binding-projectIdentity` respectively.
+The names of `Role` and `RoleBindings` are `prefix:resourceKind:groupName` and `prefix:resourceKind:groupName` respectively.
 When the controller detects a new resource it will generate a pair of `Role` and `RoleBindings`.
 In order to do this it needs to determine the list of valid `verbs` for each `Group`.
-This part could also be hardcoded and implemented as a `mapper` that accepts the `groupName`and spits out the `verbs`.
+This part could also be hardcoded and implemented as a `mapper` that accepts the `groupName` and spits out the `verbs`.
 The next step requires `apiGroup`, `resourceKind`, `resourceName` and `verbs` to generate valid `Role`.
 The last step is to create `RoleBindings` this part needs the name of the `Role` and the subject which in our case is the `groupName`.